No-Chill French Toast Casserole with Maple and Cardamom

 - Cut brioche bread into 1/2" to 1" chunks.
 Preheat the oven to 350ºF with a rack in the middle.
 Grease a 2 quart casserole pan with butter or cooking spray.

-- In a large bowl whisk together eggs, milk, vanilla, cardamom, baking soda, and salt.
+- In a large bowl whisk together eggs, milk, vanilla, cardamom, baking powder, and salt.
 Add in bread and gently stir to coat bread.
 Transfer mixture to the prepared baking dish and set aside.

 - Make the cardamom maple syrup.
 In a small saucepan or a microwave safe container, heat the butter until just melted.
 Stir in the maple syrup, cardamom, and orange zest.
 Drizzle the syrup over the french toast, coating as evenly as possible.